 We’re a little bit excited but that excitement watered down when the gatekeeper told us that DSLR cameras are not allowed, we should leave the camera to them, and get it back after we leave.
 Not wanting to go back to Daranak Falls nor leave the camera, we opted to give the battery instead and paid the 20 pesos entrance fee.

 Right at the entrance, we’re not happy but when we already got inside, there’s more bad news for us.
 We paid additional 50 pesos for the chicken wire to be used for grilling, there are dogs loitering around the place (Not that I hate dogs.
 I have 19 dogs!), and when we needed to use the shower, we need to pay two (2) pesos.
 Grabe!

 On our way home, we stopped by a fruit stand and bought our pasalubong.

-Batlag Falls is a nice place but based from my stay there, the people running it aren’t really doing it justice.
+Batlag Fall is a nice place but based from my stay there, the people running it aren’t really doing it justice.
 The place has a lot of room for improvement.
-It can be way better than it is right now!
+It can be so much better than it is right now!
 With some arrangements, and maybe couple of personnel changes (or owners), it could beat Daranak Falls as the better known falls in Rizal.

 So, does the painted words babalik ka rin holds true to us?
 So no!